nfroze/nfroze/README.md

 # Hi, I'm Noah Frost

+**Building the future of AI-augmented security operations | 10 production systems in 3 months**

 **Former Police Constable turned DevSecOps Engineer**, combining a background in criminology and law with hands-on experience in cybersecurity, cloud infrastructure, and secure software delivery.

 ---